Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

 .. note::

-    By default, lightning logs every 50 steps.
+    By default, Lightning logs every 50 steps.
 Use Trainer flags to :ref:`logging_frequency`.

 .. note::